Peter des Roches

 Peter des Roches (died 9 June 1238) (Latinised as Petrus de Rupibus ("Peter from the rocks")) was bishop of Winchester in the reigns of King John of England and his son Henry III.
-He was not an Englishman, but rather a native of the Touraine, in north-central France.
+He was a native of the Touraine, in north-central France.

 Biography

 Towards the end of Richard I's reign, Peter became Lord Chamberlain and an influential counsellor.
 He held the ecclesiastical offices of Archdeacon of Poitiers, treasurer of Poitiers, and was a precentor of the diocese of Lincoln in 1204.

 In early 1205, through John's influence, Peter was elected to the see of Winchester.
 His election was disputed but, on appeal, confirmed on 25 September 1205 by Pope Innocent III.
-Peter was consecrated on 24 March 1206.
-Nonetheless, the new bishop stood by John's side during the whole period of the papal interdict set upon him due to John's refusal to accept Stephen Langton as Archbishop of Canterbury despite Papal warning.
+Peter was consecrated on 24 March 1206, and stood by John's side during the whole period of the papal interdict due to John's refusal to accept Stephen Langton as Archbishop of Canterbury.

 In 1213 Peter was made Chief Justiciar in succession to Geoffrey Fitz Peter.
 This promotion was justified by the fidelity with which Peter supported the king through the First Barons' War.
 However, by 1215, Hubert de Burgh was Chief Justiciar.
 In 1216, Peter was named Sheriff of Hampshire.

 At the battle of Lincoln in 1217 Peter led a division of the royal army and earned some distinction by his valour; but he played a secondary part in the government so long as William Marshal held the regency.
 After Marshal's death in 1219 Peter led the baronial opposition to Hubert de Burgh, with varying success.
 At first the justiciar was successful.

 Peter was responsible for founding several monasteries in England and France, including Titchfield Abbey and Netley Abbey, both in Hampshire, England, and La Clarté-Dieu in Poitou, France.
 He gave his protection to the first group of Dominican friars to come to England in 1221.